 Interesting facts about Potatoes:

-How to use extra before your Potatoes goes bad?
+How to use extra before your Potatoes go bad?

-How long is Potatoes good for when prepared in a dish?
+How long are Potatoes good for when prepared in a dish?

 How long do potatoes last?
 That depends.
 How long does butter last?
 In general, potatoes last only as long as the quickest expiring ingredient in the dish.